Abracadabra-money/abracadabra-money-contracts/README.md

 ```

 ## Dependencies
-use `libs.json` to specify the git dependency lib with the commit hash.
+use `foundry.toml [dependencies]` section to specify the git dependency lib with the commit hash.
 run `bun install` again to update them.

 ## Updating Foundry